 Wildlife Veterinary Internship in Malawi

-If you’re looking for a hands-on veterinary internship abroad, this wildlife veterinary internship in Malawi could be a great opportunity for you.
-You’ll join a wildlife rescue and rehabilitation center and, alongside an experienced veterinarian team, you’ll assist with a variety of treatments.
+If you’re looking for a hands-on animal medicine internship abroad, this Wildlife Veterinary Internship in Malawi offers a unique opportunity to apply your knowledge and skills.
+You’ll join a wildlife rescue and rehabilitation center and, alongside an experienced veterinarian team, you’ll assist with a variety of treatments and evaluations.

-You’ll be part of a wildlife conservation organization based in Lilongwe.
-This well-established nonprofit is on a mission to protect local wildlife by rescuing injured animals, protecting habitat, running conservation education programs, and providing a sanctuary for a range of wildlife.
+You’ll be part of a wildlife conservation nonprofit based in Lilongwe, the capital of Malawi.
+This well-established organization is on a mission to protect local wildlife by rescuing injured animals, protecting habitats and biodiversity, running conservation education programs, and providing a sanctuary for a range of wildlife.

-As part of this initiative, you’ll focus on veterinary treatments of animals such as baboons, small antelope, wild cats such as serval, porcupines, and anything else that might get brought into the center.
-You’ll assist with health checks, diagnostics, care plans, and emergency operations.
-When there is time, you’ll also assist in the overall management of the wildlife sanctuary, which will offer you an all-round experience in wildlife care and conservation.
+As part of this initiative, you’ll focus on veterinary treatments of animals such as baboons, small antelope, wild cats such as serval, porcupines, and any other animals that may be brought into the center.
+You’ll be learning how to care for wildlife, which is vital for wildlife vets to ensure you can identify baseline health parameters, identify behavioral change, and pick up on sick/injured animals quickly.
+You’ll learn this by assisting on the Veterinary side during the morning and the Rehabilitation side of the sanctuary each afternoon, offering an all-round experience in wildlife care and conservation.

-You can apply for this wildlife veterinary internship if you’re a veterinary student or a veterinary nursing student.
-Your work will be adapted according to your level and experience.
+You can apply for this Wildlife Veterinary Internship if you’re a veterinary / veterinary nursing student.
+Your daily tasks will be adapted according to your level and experience.

-• An understanding of the day to day running of a wildlife conservation nonprofit
+• Acquire knowledge about the daily operations of a wildlife conservation nonprofit organization

 You’ll join a wildlife conservation organization in Lilongwe, Malawi.
 This nonprofit is dedicated to protecting local wildlife, and they do this through a number of programs, including;